-Among the approximately 10 million Filipino migrant women who have left their home for a better future and income, one of the most frequent occupational fields is that of domestic workers.
-Especially for women without higher educational qualifications it offers a chance for a sufficient livelihood for themselves and their families.
+Among the approximately 10 million Filipino migrant women who have left their home to seek better socio-economic opportunities abroad, one of the most frequent occupational fields is that of a domestic worker.
+This is especially true for women without higher educational qualifications it offers a chance for a sufficient livelihood for themselves and their families.

-However, the risks for domestic workers are particularly high: work in private households is largely unregulated and makes them vulnerable to physical and sexual abuse and exploitative working conditions.
+However, the risks for domestic workers are particularly high - as work in private households are largely unregulated.
+This makes them vulnerable to physical and sexual abuse and exploitative working conditions.
 There is a fine line between labour migration and human trafficking.
 It is therefore crucial that people who migrate are sufficiently informed and aware of their rights.
 Only those who are informed about the legal migration process can identify and report illegal recruiters and human trafficking at an early stage.
 Access to government advice and assistance must also be facilitated.

-At national and international level, the project lobbies migrant domestic workers so that their problems and needs are heard and addressed.
-National guidelines, laws and regulations for the protection of domestic workers in migration and their families are to be strengthened and implemented.
-International platforms need to become aware of the problem and react accordingly.
+This project aims for an impact wherein the vulnerability to exploitation and abuse of migrant workers and their families is reduced.
+The project has a nationwide scope, working with select provinces, municipalities, and barangays throughout Luzon, the Visayas and Mindanao.
+We aim to lobby for migrant domestic workers so that their problems and needs are heard and addressed.
+National guidelines, laws, and regulations for the protection of domestic workers in migration and their families are also intended to be strengthened and properly implemented.

 |Partner||Center for Migrant Advocacy (CMA)|